Contents

 Frontier town at the edge of the western wastes.

 Even though it’s the largest of the frontier settlements scattered along the edge of the western wastes, calling Dusthill a “town” might be giving it too much credit.
 The town center (such as it is) consists of ten or so buildings—the town jail, the tavern, a handful of shops.
-(There are no “streets” to speak of.)
+(There’s the barest hint of a “main street”—a stretch of open space between the buildings of the town center, running from one end of the cluster to the other.)
 Loosely scattered around this core are a number of homesteads.
 The total population is not quite a thousand.

 There’s no government in Dusthill—no mayor, no town council—because there isn’t really anything for a government to do (and the sorts of people who come out to the frontier aren’t keen on being told how to run their lives, anyhow).
 Anyone can come, claim a plot of land that isn’t occupied, build a house; anyone can trade or do business with whoever they like.
 That doesn’t mean that Dusthill’s lawless, though; there’s a sheriff here (elected by the locals, though word is that he runs unopposed every time—nobody else wants the job), and folks won’t tolerate antisocial behavior.
 Mostly, though, people just mind their own business.

-With two exceptions, all the structures in Dusthill are built of mud brick.
+Most of the structures in Dusthill are built of mud brick (though there are a handful of exceptions).
 Wood’s too scarce to build with, out here; the few trees nearby are thin, bent, twisted things, no good for lumber.
 Food’s a perpetual problem, too; cattle don’t thrive here, nor many other domestic animals; and the land’s no good for most crops.
 Some of the locals raise goats or llamas; some grow beans and other legumes; some hunt lizards (and even stranger game) out in the wastes.
 A caravan stops by once a month, and the people of Dusthill trade for foodstuffs, metalworks, and other needed things, exchanging snakeskins, giant lizard teeth, “medicinal” cactus flowers, and some even more exotic products of the wastes.

 Goblin warrens